 In this scenario, with school back in session, attending class and completing homework (view online homework tips) take priority over anything that could be considered a “nice to do.”
 Then, days go by, kids get into their routines, and before you know it, creative expression is nowhere to be found.

-So, after-school programs can re-introduce creativity back into those important daily routines, giving kids that outlet to innovate, explore, and again, build confidence, and what’s more, have fun…
+So, after school programs can re-introduce creativity back into those important daily routines, giving kids that outlet to innovate, explore, and again, build confidence, and what’s more, have fun…

-7. Fun and enjoyment
+7. Result in fun and enjoyment

 To end, let’s not forget what it means to be a kid—to have fun and feel good; to smile and laugh.
 These last few months have taken away a lot of laughter for a number of different reasons, and even today, a lot of the fun that a kid could or want to have, either on their own or with others still proves to be elusive.

-An after-school program allows for fun, plain and simple.
+An afterschool program allows for fun, plain and simple.
 It’s not a secret, and not something I have to really explain...just a reminder that while fun options are limited, they can still exist.